 • Over alarmed over your personal health status.

-• Excessive worry over a certain medical condition or worrying that it may catch you because it has affected others in your family.
+• Excessive worrying over a certain medical condition or worry that it may catch you because it has affected others in your family.

 • Constantly checking your body to spot any signs of illnesses.